sstevens2/ani_compare_dag/README.md

 This workflow is meant to run using HTCondor DAG's on a HTC system (UW CHTC).

+I originally set this up to run on a bunch of folders which were from the same phylum but you can often replace phylum with directory in many cases.
+I also modified it so it will do ANI comparisons between two directories instead of within.

 ### Setup
 1. Download and unpack the ANIcalculator tarball to your home folder.